AndrewEllis93/Print-Tuning-Guide/README.md

     - ![](Images/Troubleshooting/CommandFormatMismatch.png)

 Refer to the [flashing documentation](https://docs.vorondesign.com/build/software/#firmware-flashing) for each specific board*.

 - Check if your board supports [SD card updating](https://www.klipper3d.org/SDCard_Updates.html).
 It can save you from having to juggle SD cards.

     - Not all boards are supported this way.
 You may have to manually place firmware.bin on the SD card.

     - I believe this is currently not working for Spider.
 Manually place firmware.bin on the SD card.
 - **This includes the [Pi MCU](https://www.klipper3d.org/RPi_microcontroller.html#building-the-micro-controller-code)** if configured (commonly used for accelerometer support).

+Generally you should not update Klipper unless there is a specific feature or bug fix that you need.

 \* *Some MCUs are not yet documented on the Voron documentation site.
 Find the directions from the vendor.
 Most of them have a github repository with manuals.*
 ## Extruder Skipping